 "There was nothing in the ark save the two tablets of stone, which Moses put there at Horeb, when the LORD made a covenant with the children of Israel, when they came out of the land of Egypt."

 However, in the New Testament Paul has a different take on what lay inside the Ark.
 It should be noted, though, that the Ark of the Covenant had been missing from Israel for an unknown but lengthy period by the time of Paul.
+In the Old Testament no references are made to it after the Babylonian destruction of Jerusalem and the Temple during the time of the prophet Jeremiah, ca 586 BC.
+It simply vanishes into history, and has not been seen since.
 Hebrews 9:3-5 depicts Paul's opinion on the matter.

 "And after the second veil, the Tabernacle which is called the Holiest of all; Which had the golden censer, and the Ark of the Covenant overlaid round about with gold, wherein was the golden pot that had manna, and Aaron's rod that budded, and the tablets of the Covenant; And over it the cherubims of glory shadowing the Mercy seat; of which we cannot now speak particularly."